2021–22 Swiss Cup

-The 2021–22 Swiss Cup is the 97th season of Switzerland's annual football cup competition.
+The 2021–22 Swiss Cup was the 97th season of Switzerland's annual football cup competition.
 The competition began on 13 August 2021 with the first games of Round 1.
-The final was held on 15 May 2022 at Wankdorf Stadium, Berne.
-FC Lugano beat last years runner-ups FC St. Gallen 4-1 and won their fourth Swiss Cup.
+The final was held on 15 May 2022 at Wankdorf Stadium, Bern.
+Lugano defeated last year's runners-up St. Gallen 4–1 in the final to win their fourth Swiss Cup.